Skip to main content

 Image Credit: One Ayala Facebook

-You can enter the terminal from different access points.
+You can enter the terminal from the following access points.

 • Ayala Avenue: Courtyard Drive